-29 Jan Equestrian use regularised for land and buildings at a racehorse training and stud yard in Hampshire
+29 Jan Equestrian use regularised for land and buildings at a racehorse training and stud yard

 The RPP has recently achieved planning permission for a racehorse training yard in Hampshire together with a specialist stud yard for thoroughbred breeding under the supervision of a veterinary surgeon.